2021 Refugee Claim Data and IRB Member Recognition Rates

 2.1.
 RAD Outcomes by Board Member (Alphabetical)

-- The data was obtained through Access to Information Request A-2020-01130 and a data sharing agreement with the IRB dated 2 June 2021.
+- The data was obtained through Access to Information Request A-2021-01792 and a data sharing agreement with the IRB dated 8 July 2022.

 - Tables 1.1, 1.1a, 1.1b, 1.3 and 1.4 include only cases resulting in positive (including expedited positive and paper review positive) or negative (including no credible basis) decisions, excluding cases that were abandoned, withdrawn or otherwise decided.
-Tables 1.2, 1.2a and 1.2b, include only cases resulting in positive (excluding expedited positive and paper review positive) or negative (including no credible basis) decisions, or where applications were withdrawn or declared abandoned, excluding cases that were abandoned, withdrawn or otherwise decided.
+Tables 1.2, 1.2a and 1.2b, include only cases resulting in positive (excluding expedited positive and paper review positive) or negative (including no credible basis) decisions, excluding cases that were abandoned, withdrawn or otherwise decided.

 - All statistics (including recognition rates) include only principal applicant claims (i.e. excluding associated claims by family members of principal applicants).